 My Opinion: Works well but feels a bit intrusive with hard plastic in my mouth and hence 7.5.

-Tongue stabilising devices work in a similar way to a mouthpiece, in that it is designed to keep the airway in the back of the throat free from obstruction.
-The TSD is an oral appliance that is worn during sleep to keep the tongue in a forward position and prevent it from obstructing the airway, which is the primary cause of snoring.
-TSDs are made of soft plastic or rubber and fit comfortably over the teeth and tongue.
+Jaw stabilising devices work in a similar way to a mouthpiece, in that it is designed to keep the airway in the back of the throat free from obstruction.
+The JSD is an oral appliance that is worn during sleep to adjust the jaw position and prevent it from obstructing the airway, which is the primary cause of snoring.
+JSDs are made of soft plastic or rubber and fit comfortably over the teeth and tongue.
 They work by gently pushing the tongue forward, preventing it from falling back and obstructing the airway.

 My Opinion: Works really really well as works very gently with tongue placement and not intrusive at all